 Since 2012, the German healthcare system has been undergoing a period of active reform in several areas.
 The year 2018 will also bring changes in the healthcare system.
 These generally include more health benefits, relief for supplementary payments (e.g., for medication or hearing aids), the right to the opinion of a second doctor and additional preventive check-ups for better dental health.
 Infants, people in need of care and people with disabilities will benefit from the new range of services offered by the statutory health insurance funds.8

-Other than that, Germany passed a bill for secure digital communication and healthcare applications (the E-Health Act) in December 2015, which provides for concrete deadlines for implementing infrastructure and electronic applications and introduces incentives and sanctions if schedules are not adhered to.
-From 1 January 2017, statutory health insurance physicians receive additional fees for transmitting electronic medical reports, and receive additional fees for collecting and documenting emergency records (since 2018) and managing and reviewing basic insurance claims data online.
+Other than that, Germany passed a bill for secure digital communication and healthcare applications, the E-Health Act, in December 2015, which provides for concrete deadlines for implementing infrastructure and electronic applications and introduces incentives and sanctions if schedules are not adhered to.
+As from 1 January 2017, statutory health insurance physicians receive additional fees for transmitting electronic medical reports and receive additional fees for collecting and documenting emergency records (as from 2018) and managing and reviewing basic insurance claims data online.
 As of July 2018, statutory health insurance physicians who do not participate in online review of the basic insurance claims data receive reduced remuneration.9

 Furthermore, despite the legal mandate to have health insurance, it has been estimated that about 0.1 per cent of the population did not have insurance in 2015.
-A population group with a higher risk of being uninsured are low-income self-employed individuals, as it can be difficult for them to afford statutory health insurance (SHI) contributions or private health insurance (PHI) premiums.
+A population group with a higher risk of being uninsured are low-income self-employed individuals, as it can be difficult for them to afford statutory health insurance (SHI) contributions or private health insurance premiums.
 Indeed, independent of their actual income, the self-employed pay a contribution based an expected minimum income of €2,284 per month, which is unmanageable for a large proportion of small business owners.
-The bill to reduce the mandatory contributions that insured individual must pay into the SHI system (SHI-Contribution Relief Law; bill of the German Federal Ministry of Health of 19 April 2018) plans to halve the reference amount used to calculate the minimum contribution.
-This measure will lead to an estimated loss in revenue for the SHI of €800 million, which will be compensated for by the current financial reserves.10
+The bill to reduce the mandatory contributions that insured individual must pay into the SHI system10 plans to halve the reference amount used to calculate the minimum contribution.
+This measure will lead to an estimated loss in revenue for the SHI of €800 million, which will be compensated for by the current financial reserves.11

-On 25 June 2018, the German Federal Ministry of Health submitted a draft bill to strengthen the nursing staff (Nursing Staff Strengthening Act).
-This act is intended to enter into force on 1 January 2019, and aims to achieve tangible improvements in the daily lives of nursing staff through better staffing and working conditions in nursing and care for the elderly.
-In order to improve staffing facilities in hospital care, in future every additional nursing position will be completely refinanced by the payers.11
+On 25 June 2018, the German Federal Ministry of Health submitted a draft bill, the Nursing Staff Strengthening Act, to strengthen the nursing staff workforce.
+This act is intended to enter into force on 1 January 2019 and aims to achieve tangible improvements in the daily lives of nursing staff through better staffing and working conditions in nursing and care for the elderly.
+To improve staffing facilities in hospital care, in future every additional nursing position will be completely refinanced by the payers.12

 Germany's healthcare system is largely characterised by the public health insurances that provide access to care for nearly everyone.
-However, the German healthcare market, which is one of Germany's largest-growing markets, is expected to be subject to profound changes over the course of the next years.
-As digital healthcare becomes more and more important in ensuring a sufficient healthcare supply to patients, there will be a particular focus in this area.
+However, the German healthcare market, which is one of Germany's largest growth markets, is expected to be subject to profound changes over the course of the coming years.
+As digital healthcare becomes more and more important in ensuring sufficient healthcare provision for patients, there will be a particular focus in this area.
 In this context, regulators and the legislator still have a long way to go to pave the way to a digitally driven healthcare system.
-This is all the more important in light of the demographic change in Germany, with its drastic increase of elderly people.
+This is all the more important in light of the demographic change in Germany, with its drastic increase in the number of elderly people.